cptvalleyberg84/zyg-author/README.md

         ![Mobile Navbar](/documentation/navbar-mobile-open2.png)

-    + feedback effect when hovering with mouse over the titles that take you to other sections:
+    + feedback effect when hovering with mouse appear only over the titles that take you to other sections:

         * Hover over the logo shows dark red stylish underline.
 Clicking the logo takes you to the index - "Home" page